 Karen Potter, LMT

 Karen is also an elite athlete focusing on ultra endurance mountain bike racing.
-She has been mountain bike racing for over 14 years.
+She has been mountain bike racing for over 16 years.
 Throughout these years of training and racing, she herself has dealt with numerous injuries and the stresses of training.
-These personal experiences have contributed to her success as a massage therapist utilizing various bodywork modalties to help her clients work through their injuries.
+Her personal experiences have contributed to her success as a massage therapist utilizing various bodywork modalties to help her clients work through their injuries.
 Not only does she practice the therapies, she also receives the bodywork and knows firsthand how well it works.
 While she enjoys working with fellow athletes, her clients’ backgrounds are all quite varied.
 What they all share in common, however, is a desire to be healthy and feel better.